falconlee1996/Lab_ColorTest/README.md

 # Lab_ColorTest

-An app for chemical color testing from Li Mutian & Wang Qian
+An app for chemical color testing from Li Mutian & Wang Qian.